Learn from the most commonly asked questions regarding how and when to consider filing a complaint about your utility services.

 If I have a complaint about my utility bill or service, what is my first step as a DC utility consumer?

 Consumers must attempt to negotiate problems with the company first.
 Frequently, the complaint is resolved immediately and satisfactorily once the company is notified of the problem.
 If not, aggrieved customers may contact OPC.
-As part of its statutory mandate, OPC may assist and/or represent individual utility consumers in resolving disputes with PEPCO, Washington Gas, Bell Verizon, or other public service providers serving consumers in the District of Columbia.
+As part of its statutory mandate, OPC may assist and/or represent individual utility consumers in resolving disputes with PEPCO, DC Water Washington Gas, Verizon, or other public service providers serving consumers in the District of Columbia.

 Consumer complaints may be made online, over the telephone, or in person.
 The majority of complaints are received over the phone and more infrequently, on a walk-in basis.
 No appointment is necessary.